Emanalzyoud/py4eda-work/homework/hw3a-solution.md

 **b)** For this class repo, the README should say who I am, what the course is, and what’s inside.
 An open-source README is more about install/run instructions.

-**c)** Doing this during the semester builds a real history instead of trying to make one right before job hunting.
+**c)** Doing this during the semester builds a real history instead of trying to make one when just need it .
 Good habits: meaningful commit messages, push often, keep the repo tidy.